tylerharkcom/COP4331_LargeProject/README.md

 # COP4331_LargeProject
 ## Local Setup

-Installing MongoDB setting up .env is necessary for this to work
+Installing MongoDB, and setting up the .env file is necessary for this to work

 ## Installing dependencies